ML4GW/aframe/docs/remote.md

 memory_per_cpu = 1 # memory in GB
 ```

-It is also possible to sync remote `Aframe` code from git into the container.
+It is also possible to sync remote `Aframe` code from git into the container using an optional [git-sync](https://github.com/kubernetes/git-sync) `initContainer`.
 This is often useful when you are testing an idea that hasn't made
 it onto the `Aframe` `main` branch (and thus hasn't been pushed to the remote container image).
 To do so, specify the following
 in the `.cfg`.